Home / Stream/ Working with Data/ Packs/Packs Publication Standards

 • If the README includes any text that looks like a placeholder, the Pack will be rejected.

 • Trademark or product names must be spelled and capitalized exactly as the company that owns them would dictate.
-This requirement also applies to Pack settings, inline comments, etc. Examples: Amazon (not amazon), GCP (not Gcp), CrowdStrike (not Crowdstrike).
+This requirement also applies to Pack settings, inline comments, and other uses.
+Examples: Amazon (not amazon), GCP (not Gcp), CrowdStrike (not Crowdstrike).

-• The README must include all of the sections listed below (sections 6a through 6f).
-The README may include additional sections as necessary.
+The README must include all of the sections enumerated here, as items a through f.
+The README may also include additional sections, as necessary to explain the resources you’ve included in the Pack.

 Think of this initial section as the first paragraph of an essay, or as the only paragraph a person will read when deciding to use the Pack.
 It must clearly state what the Pack does.
 Start with the benefits of using the Pack.
 In sum, this section should answer the question, Why should anyone use this Pack?